 Sometimes we can focus on the conversation and the person much more when we’re not forced to make eye contact.

 Likewise, cats are generally not a fan of eye contact either.
 Slow blinks are their way of saying “I love you.”

 People often think we’re stand-offish because we may not express things the same.
 We may not always enjoy hugs or like to be touched.
 Some of us don’t communicate verbally, or we may be a bit ‘awkward.’

-Rest assured, we’re just as lovable as anyone else.
+Rest assured, we’re just as lovable and important as anyone else.

 We just have our own ways of expressing affection – just as cats and dogs do!
 We might not do things like neurotypicals, but that doesn’t mean we’re any less valuable or worthy to love and be loved.

 Our brains just work a bit different than other people’s, and that’s okay.

 Awesome article!
 Thank you for sharing this with everyone!
 Your cat is very cute:).